Open-Telecoms-Data/open-fibre-data-standard/docs/support/index.md

 Through funding from the World Bank, this support is provided free of charge.

-Please e-mail [openfibre@opendataservices.coop](mailto:openfibre@opendataservices.coop) with your questions, and a member of the OFDS Helpdesk will be in touch with you soon.
+Please e-mail [openfibre@opendataservices.coop](mailto:openfibre@opendataservices.coop) with your questions, and a member of the OFDS Support Team will be in touch with you soon.

 ## OFDS Community